ferrocene/ferrocene/ferrocene/doc/specification/src/types-and-traits.rst

 Matching against a variant of an enum that has more than one variant captures the :t:`place` by :t:`immutable borrow`.

 :dp:`fls_7EXHdE2eOVek`
-Matching against a variant of an enum that has one variant does not capture the place, unless is marked with :t:`attribute` ``non_exhaustive``, in which case the place is captured by :t:`immutable borrow`.
+Matching against a variant of an enum that has one variant does not capture the place, unless it is marked with :t:`attribute` ``non_exhaustive``, in which case the place is captured by :t:`immutable borrow`.

 :dp:`fls_iLH8X2U4ADHb`
 Matching against a :t:`range pattern` captures the place by :t:`immutable borrow`.